ISO-TC204/ont2md/README.md

 # ont2md

-Generate a [MkDocs](https://www.mkdocs.org/) site (with ODM-style diagrams) from Turtle ontology files in `docs/`.
+This project provides a script to generate a [MkDocs](https://www.mkdocs.org/) site (with ODM-style diagrams) from RDF.
+The script currently works with Turtle ontology files in `docs/`, although it may be expanded to support other formats (e.g., RDF/XML) in the future.

 The main entry point for Turtle sources is `python/ttl2md.py`.
-Related scripts (`owl2md.py`, `ofn2md.py`) handle other formats and are not covered here.
+Related scripts (`owl2md.py`, `ofn2md.py`) are for future use and are not debugged.

 ## Prerequisites